charliecalvert/CloudNotes/javascript-guide/JavaScriptBasics.md

 Read it like this: "If x equals a then do A, else, if x equals b, then do B, else, if x equals c, then do C."

 Because x has been set to 'b', the first if statement is skipped.
 We tell the code, if the first doesn't work, try the second option.
 Since x is equal to 'b' that is the one that is selected.
-Therefore it will print out <b>Doing B</b>.
+Therefore it will print out **Doing B**.
 There might be ways to optimize that code, but don't bother.
 Keeping simple code simple is usually more important than saving a few nano-seconds.
 Not always, but usually.
 The same code is also:

 ```html
 <a href="https://github.com/charliecalvert/JsObjects/blob/master/JavaScript/Syntax/ElseIf/work.js">on JsObjects</a>.